Goals and background

 Exporting the map for use in Terrain Bender

 We are going to combine the two raster layers (DEM and Hillshade) as well as the lakes and contours into one raster layer to be used in Terrain Bender.

-- Export the DEM as another file type using ArcToolBox;
+- Export the clipped DEM as another file type using ArcToolBox;

 - ArcToolBox –> Conversion Tools –> From Raster -> Raster to ASCII

-- Output a file in your lab8 directory with the extension (File Type) .ASC (i.e quesnel_lake_dem.asc)
+- Output a file in your lab8 directory with the extension (File Type) .ASC (e.g. quesnel_lake_dem.asc)

 - Export the map as you did for ArcScene (except set the resolution to be 500), but this time you will have the lakes and contours turned on as well.

-- Once you have exported the file from ArcMap – Open it it the GIMP as follows
+- Once you have exported the file from ArcMap – Open it in the GIMP as follows

 - Launch the GIMP;